sarakcw/DeliveryApp-FullStack/README.md

 # 📦 Delivery Management App

-A full-stack Node.js web application designed to manage delivery drivers and packages using **MongoDB** (via Mongoose), offering both traditional HTML interfaces and a RESTful JSON API.
+Completed in my second semester, this is a full-stack Node.js web application designed to manage delivery drivers and packages using **MongoDB** (via Mongoose), offering both traditional HTML interfaces and a RESTful JSON API.
 This project uses persistent MongoDB storage.
 In addition, this project uses **Google Firestore** (part of Firebase) to store CRUD operation counters.